 If you have completed the requirements for your qualification but have yet to graduate, you can request a Certificate of Completion or your academic transcript.

-You can order a replacement if you have legally changed your name or your original Certificate has been lost, stolen, destroyed or damaged.
+You can order a replacement if you have legally changed your name or your original certificate has been lost, stolen, destroyed or damaged.

 The University does not issue multiple copies of Qualification Certificates.
-If you still have your Certificate, send it back with the form so that a replacement can be issued.
+If you still have your certificate, send it back with the form so that a replacement can be issued.

-If you don’t have your Certificate, fill out the statutory declaration section of the form in the presence of a Justice of the Peace, or any other person authorised to make statutory declarations.
+If you don’t have your certificate, fill out the statutory declaration section of the form in the presence of a Justice of the Peace, or any other person authorised to make statutory declarations.

-These timeframes don’t include days when the University is closed or the days of graduation ceremonies.
+This timeframe does not include days when the University is closed or the days of graduation ceremonies.

-Before you frame your Certificate, we recommend that you make photocopies for your CV and have them signed by a Justice of the Peace, Barrister or Solicitor.
+Before you frame your certificate, we recommend that you make photocopies for your CV and have them signed by a Justice of the Peace, Barrister or Solicitor.

 If you plan to work overseas be aware that employers may ask to see the original.